 The group's activities involve, but are not limited to:

-- organising 2 meetings a year
+- organising two meetings a year;

-- development of resources for UK Fluids Network and wider community (knowledge base, guides to PM regulations, resources on modelling filtration flows, UK research facility and capacity database, instructional videos, tutorials)
+- development of resources for UK Fluids Network and wider community (knowledge base, guides to PM regulations, resources on modelling filtration flows, UK research facility and capacity database, instructional videos, tutorials);

-- creating a collaboration networks and engaging both academic and industry in particulate matter flow research
+- creating a collaboration networks and engaging both academic and industry in particulate matter flow research;

-- defining targets and building consortia for funding bids
+- defining targets and building consortia for funding bids.

 More information about the group activities, list of events and other resources can be found on Moodle.
 Please use password “ SIG-PM-Filtration” to view as a guest or self-register.